gradle/gradle/design-docs/publication-model.md

     }

 The 'dependency' creation method will accept the following forms of input:
-* An ExternalModuleDependency, that will be adapted to IvyDependency/MavenDependency
+* An `ExternalModuleDependency`, that will be adapted to IvyDependency/MavenDependency
 * An string formatted as "groupId:artifactId:revision[:scope]" for Maven, or "organisation:module:version[:confMapping]" for Ivy
 * A configuration closure to specify values for created dependency
 * Either of the first 2, together with a configuration closure that permits further configuration (like adding scope/conf)